Node 26 – Ethical Redlines: Where the System Will Not Bend

 Closing Thought

-If Module 25 knows when to pause,
+If Node 25 knows when to pause,

-Module 26 knows when to stand firm.
+Node 26 knows when to stand firm.

 It’s the part of the system that quietly says: